Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic field orientation maps

 \PAint\ is the integrated $B$-field orientation of the galaxy disk, estimated as

 where $\langle U \rangle$ and $\langle Q \rangle$ are the average of the Stokes $QU$ for pixels with $I/\sigma_{I} \ge 20$ in the FIR observations.

 The difference between \PAhist\ and \PAint\ is that the latter is the average orientation of the $B-$field in the case of unresolved observations (assigning higher weights to pixels with larger $PI$).
-In addition, \PAint\ is measure of the degree of non-axisymmetry of the field pattern, e.g. zero for a perfectly spiral pattern in a mildly inclined galaxy, but large for a field aligned with the disk of a strongly inclined galaxy.
 The uncertainty is a measurement of the accuracy of the polarization angle of an unresolved galaxy.
-In contrast, \PAhist\ is an estimation of the circular average $B-$field orientation on all the analyzed independent beams across the galaxy disk, not weighted by $PI$, allowing to contrast with \PAint\ how the average position angle of the polarization maps is modified with sufficient spatial resolution.
+In contrast, \PAhist\ is an estimation of the circular mean $B-$field orientation on all the analyzed independent beams across the galaxy disk, not weighted by $PI$, allowing to contrast with \PAint\ how the average position angle of the polarization maps is modified with sufficient spatial resolution.
 The uncertainty is a measurement of the angular dispersion of the distribution of $B$-field orientations within the galaxy disk.
+The uncertainties of \PAint\ and \PAhist\ are measured using the definition of circular standard deviation from \citep{MARDIA1972ibc1}, implemented in \texttt{SciPy}\footnote{scipy.stats.circstd: \url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.circstd.html}}.

 Figure \ref{fig:PAhist} shows the histograms of the $B$-field orientations in bins of $10^{\circ}$ for all the individual polarization measurements per galaxy and per band at FIR (filled histograms) and $6$ cm (black solid lines) wavelengths.
 We show the estimations of \PAhist~per galaxy and per band.
 The $1\sigma$ uncertainty is estimated as the standard deviation of the histogram.
-As mentioned in Section \ref{subsec:ObsRadio}, we only use radio polarization measurements that are spatially coincident with the HAWC+ observations.
-The comparison between \PAhist\ and \PAint\ for the FIR and radio observations are shown in Figure \ref{fig:fig4}.
+As mentioned in Sec.\,\ref{subsec:ObsRadio}, we only use radio polarization measurements that are spatially coincident with the HAWC+ observations.
+The comparison between \PAhist\ and \PAint\ for the FIR and radio observations are shown in Fig.\,\ref{fig:fig4}.
 The tabulated data can be found in Appendix \ref{App:PAradio} (Table \ref{tab:PPA}).